 7. Residence visa for family members, “Visado de residencia para familiares” or RFI

-The new Law establishes that legal spouse and children under 18 years of age, or the children older than 18 years old but who are not objectively able to provide their own needs due to their state of health, who accompany an owner of a visa may request a residence visa.
+The new Law establishes that legal spouses and children under 18 years of age, or children older than 18 years old but who are not objectively able to provide their own needs due to their state of health, who accompany an owner of a visa may request a residence visa.

 In addition to the general requirements stated above, they must prove their family relationship.

 What are the advantages of having a work Visa to Spain?

 - Being able to have your family living in Spain